farm-ng/amiga-dev-kit/website/docs/concepts/system_overview/README.md

 - [**Canbus**](/docs/concepts/canbus_service/): Manages the robot's motors.
 It's like the nervous system, transmitting movement commands and receiving feedback.
 - [**Oak**](/docs/concepts/oak_service/): The eyes and balance of the robot.
-It streams imagery and provides IMU data, crucial for services like Filter and Controller.
+It streams imagery and provides IMU data, crucial for services like Filter and Track Follower.
 - [**GPS**](/docs/concepts/gps_service/): The robot's global positioning sense.
 It knows where the Amiga is in the world.
 - [**Filter (UKF)**](/docs/concepts/filter_service/): Acts as the robot's sense of self-awareness.